ampl/amplpy/docs/source/quick-start.rst

   add_to_path(r"full path to the AMPL installation directory")

   # Alternatively, load modules if you are using amplpy.modules:
-  from amplpy import tools
+  from amplpy import modules
-  tools.modules.load()
+  modules.load()
   """

   # Interpret the two files